illinoistech-itm/jhajek/itmt-430/tooling-assignments/Readme.md

 ### Commands to run and install all the software

 **NOTE** if you have any of this software already installed, you do not need to reinstall it -- but it wouldn't hurt to upgrade everything so that we are all on the same versions.
 Adjust accordingly if you are using your own custom software.
+You can use VMware if you would like, but it doesn't hurt to be exposed to VirtualBox.

 For MacOS using Homebrew: